stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-So, yes, there is-- there is-- there is absolutely, um, uh, a reason for this that I thought about when I wrote these things down.
-So, let's quickly navigate to, um--
+So, yes, there is absolutely a reason for this that I thought about when I wrote these things down.
+So, let's quickly navigate to--

 #### BEN